Classification of Metaplectic Fusion Categories: Monoidal Equivalence and Gauge Invariants

 In the fusion case, the choice of $Aut(N)\ltimes G$-invariants is not necessarily apparent a priori.
 However, as we will show in section \ref{s:equivs}, there is an easy choice which works for our $\sost{2p+1}$ categories.

-For modular categories there are invariants which immediately present themselves since it was previously mentioned that the pair $(S,T)$ are (conjecturally) strong enough for classification.
+For modular categories there are invariants which immediately present themselves.
+Even though we previously mentioned that the pair $(S,T)$ is not strong enough for classification \cite{mignard}, $S$ and $T$ prove to be useful.
 The quantum dimensions as defined in \ref{eq:qdims} are categorical invariants sufficient to distinguish between spherical structures, but the first row and column of the matrix $ S$ are essentially these numbers.
 It has also been previously mentioned that the $q's$, $S's$, and $T's$ can all be written using $F's$, $R's$, and $\epsilon's$.
 Thus they all define $G$-invariant regular functions on $X$.